Section 54(1) of the UK’s Modern Slavery Act (2015) requires BullionVault to publish a 'slavery and human trafficking' statement on its website.

 The LBMA's Responsible Gold Programme has made supply-chain auditing mandatory for all gold Good Delivery refiners since 2012 and it now also covers silver, platinum and palladium bar production.
 The purpose of the programme is to ensure continuous improvement of responsible sourcing business practices among the Association's approved refiners, and so reassure the market's clients that all of the metal sourced from LBMA Good Delivery Refiners is free from threat financing.

-Now on version 8 for gold, and based on the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals, the programme is from 2020 being annually reviewed in the LBMA's new Responsible Sourcing Report, with specific focuses on environmental, social and governance issues.
-The Association has in late-2020 also called on international bullion centres around the world to improve due diligence and transparency in their local markets, so that those sources of ore, concentrate and scrap can continue being acceptable to the industry's accredited refiners.
+Now on version 9 for gold, and based on the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals, the programme is annually reviewed in the LBMA's new Responsible Sourcing Report, with specific focuses on environmental, social and governance issues.
+The latest requirements, applicable to all Good Delivery Refiners from January 2022, include mandatory conformance with Disclosure Guidance to promote better reporting practices, clarity on due diligence around recycled gold, the elimination of cash transactions (except for Artisinal and Small-scale Mining (ASM)), and provision of support for responsible ASM to create economic and development opportunities

-All BullionVault customers are subject to customer due diligence procedures as part of the client onboarding process and all existing customers are also subject to periodic screening.
-BullionVault’s Anti Money Laundering (AML) policy and due diligence procedures are in line with the UK’s Money Laundering and Transfer of Funds (Information) (Amendment) (EU Exit) Regulations (2019).
-Led by our MLRO — who in 2018 qualified as an MICA (professional member of the ICA with an International Diploma in Anti-Money Laundering) — all employees are required to undertake regular AML training.
-In 2020, our Head of Client Services also qualified as MICA, the globally recognised mark of professionalism and excellence.
+All BullionVault customers are subject to customer due diligence procedures as part of the client onboarding process and all existing customers are also subject to periodic screening and ongoing monitoring.
+BullionVault’s Anti Money Laundering (AML) policy and due diligence procedures have been audited by a third party specialist consultancy and are in line with the UK's Money Laundering and Transfer of Funds (Information) (Amendment) (EU Exit) Regulations (2019).
+Led by our Money Laundering Reporting Officer (MLRO) — who in 2018 qualified as an MICA (professional member of the ICA with an International Diploma in Anti-Money Laundering) — all employees are required to undertake regular AML training.
+In 2022, our Compliance Manager also qualified as MICA, the globally recognised mark of professionalism and excellence in this field.

 This Modern Slavery and Human Trafficking Statement has been approved and authorised by: